cyrus-and/chrome-har-capturer/README.md

 - `userAgent`: String used to override the user agent.
 Defaults to the original value;
 - `onLoadDelay`: Milliseconds to wait after the load event is fired before stop capturing events.
-Defaults to `0`.
+Defaults to `0`;
+- `force`: If `true` continue even without the benchmarking extension support;
+  useful to inspect Chrome for Android.
+Note that in this way the DNS cache and sockets pool are not flushed.
+Defaults to `false`.

 ### setVerbose([verbose])